Chaitalykundu/Web-Development/01-HTML/Questions.md

 3. How many types of file paths are there?
 4. What is Absolute file path and Relative file path?

 &nbsp;

 &nbsp;

+# Anchor & navigation

+1. What is link
+2. Which tag is used to insert any link
+3. What is anchor tag
+4. Which attribute is most important in anchor tag?
+If this tag is not there then what will happen
+5. How to use Image as a Link
+6. How to Link to an Email Address
+7. How to use Button as a Link
+8.

 &nbsp;